-The object of basketball is to shoot the big orange ball through the slightly larger circular hoop.
-Shooting is one of basketball’s basic skills, and one new players are typically eager to learn.
+The object of basketball is to shoot the basketball through the slightly larger hoop.
+Shooting, like rebounding and passing, is one of the most basic skills in basketball, and one new players are typically eager to learn.
 While some players specialize in certain types of shots, all-around players learn as many as possible to maximize their basketball shooting options.
 Here are the types of shots all players should know from the NBA all the way down to beginners.

 Most basketball players rely on the same basic shooting technique to hit different types of basketball shots.
 Square your shoulders to the basket, place the fingers of your shooting hand under the ball, tuck your elbow close to your body and balance the ball lightly with your non-shooting hand.
 Extend your shooting arm toward the hoop and flick your wrist to release the shot.
 Shoot with your fingers and generate most of the power with your wrist, not your arm.
 Follow through directly toward the target with your shooting hand.
 You’ll typically aim for a spot above the middle of the rim.
 From close range, aim for a spot on the backboard.
 This is the basic shot that the all-time great shooters use and basketball coaches coach in basketball drills.

 You’ll typically shoot layups from very close range after dribbling to the basket, or taking a pass near the hoop.
 Typical layup form involves grasping the ball with two hands, raising it in front of your face and banking it off the backboard, which all occurs while you’re in motion.
 A putback of a missed shot is also technically a layup.
 If you can jump well enough you may also raise the ball as high as possible and flip it straight through the rim.